novelmartis/novelmartis.github.io/index.md

 Further academically-relevant information can be found in my [curriculum vitae]({{site.url}}/assets/cv-full.pdf).
 The [projects page]({{site.url}}/projects/) lists and briefly summarizes my projects.

-In case you would like to discuss the possibility of a collaboration, or just ideas related to or critiques of my work, connect with me on X [@martisamuser](https://twitter.com/martisamuser), [BlueSky](https://bsky.app/profile/sushrutthorat.bsky.social), or email [sushrut.thorat94@gmail.com](mailto:sushrut.thorat94@gmail.com).
+In case you would like to discuss the possibility of a collaboration, or just ideas related to or critiques of my work, connect with me via email [sthorat@uos.de](mailto:sthorat@uos.de).

 <hr>